pymor/pymor/README.md

 pyMOR is a software library for building
 [model order reduction](https://morwiki.mpi-magdeburg.mpg.de)
 applications with the Python programming language.
+All algorithms in pyMOR are formulated in terms of abstract interfaces, allowing generic implementations to work with different backends, from NumPy/SciPy to external partial differential equation solver packages.

 ## Features

-* reduced basis methods for parametric linear and non-linear problems
+* Reduced basis methods for parametric linear and non-linear problems.
-* system-theoretic methods such as balanced truncation or iterative rational Krylov algorithm
-* all algorithms in pyMOR are formulated in terms of abstract interfaces for seamless integration with external PDE (Partial Differential Equation) solver packages.
+* System-theoretic methods for linear time-invariant systems.
+* Neural network-based methods for parametric problems.
+* Proper orthogonal decomposition.
+* Dynamic mode decomposition.
+* Rational interpolation of data (Loewner, AAA).
+* Numerical linear algebra (Gram-Schmidt, time-stepping, ...).
-* pure Python implementations of finite element and finite volume discretizations using the NumPy/SciPy scientific computing stack
+* Pure Python implementations of finite element and finite volume discretizations using the NumPy/SciPy scientific computing stack.

 ## License